 Overall, the views of NGOs of cooperating with the government are balanced.
-In the human condemnation with regards to worsening human rights' situation.
-On the other hand, many recognize that being in a continuous relationship with the government is paramount for https://qmro.qmul.ac.uk/xmlui/handle/123456789/10270 successful advocacy of rights, and everything must be done to gain access and educate decision and policy-making individuals as well as other actors about human rights ideas.
+In the human rights field Klitsounova (2008) claims that some NGOs oppose the principle of building cosy relationships with politicians and bureaucrats from the government, as this would "provide Putin's authoritarianism with respectable 'democratic' clothes", whilst shielding it from condemnation with regards to worsening human rights' situation.
+On the other hand, many recognize that being in a continuous relationship with the government is paramount for successful advocacy of rights, and everything must be done to gain access and educate decision and policy-making individuals as well as other actors about human rights ideas.60